• Youth Hockey Travel Program

 *Must be in high school to play JV/Varsity.

-Travel registrations received after August 21 are assessed a $50 late fee.
+Travel registrations received after August 23 are assessed a $50 late fee.

-Information
+Additional Information

 Volunteer Obligation

 All winter travel hockey registrations include a $250 volunteer obligation fee in addition to the registration fee.
-The purpose of this fee is to keep registration costs affordable for players.
-The volunteer obligation fee can either be paid in full when registering or “worked off “over the season.
-See the Volunteer Obligation page for more information.
-New this season, all online registrations will require a stored credit or debit card.
-We are no longer collecting post-dated fundraising checks.
-All obligations owed at the end of the season will be charged to the stored credit or debit card, including lost or stolen jerseys.
+This fee helps keep registration costs affordable and can be paid upfront or “worked off” over the season.
+Online registrations require a stored credit or debit card, and any obligations, including lost or stolen jerseys, will be charged to the stored card at the end of the season.

 Communication

-Team managers use TeamSnap to communicate within the team.
+Team managers use TeamSnap for team communication.

-Financial Assistance Application
+Financial Assistance

 Equipment Rental

-Athletic Training
+Athletic Training Services

 Policies